dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: extended-selection-checkboxes.gif

-* An additional selection technique is to swipe through check boxes (mouse down on the first, drag through the adjacent checkboxes and then release on the last).
+* An additional selection technique is to swipe through check boxes (mouse down on the first, drag through the adjacent check boxes and then release on the last).

 .. image:: swipe-checkbox.gif